Dood345/CPRE-388/README.md

 ---

-### Option 4: The Minimalist with a Wink 😉
-Clean, simple, and a little bit cheeky.

 > ### 🌱 **Branching Out**
 >
 > `main` is just the trunk.
 Check out the branches to see where we're growing.